Last updated on September 24th, 2022

 In 2020, a resolution to change the state flag gained bipartisan support.
 The public sent over 2,000 design proposals.
 A commission selected “The New Magnolia” flag for the referendum later that year, where it garnered 73% of the votes.

-Mississippi – quick facts and state symbols
+Quick facts about Mississippi and state symbols

 State Abbreviation | MS |